 (By Tina Sjogren) If I was to picture the private space game in a casino setting, here's what I'd see:

 In the bar on a lit up stage, showman Richard Branson impersonating Elvis.
-Over at the roulette tables, suicide gambler Elon Musk doubling up at each loss.
+Over at the roulette tables, suicide gambler Elon Musk doubling down at each loss.
 Sitting with his back to the wall in the blackjack room; disciplined card counter Bigelow and his 20/80 money management system.
 Pacing overhead, NASA the bank, restlessly monitoring all bets through hidden ceiling glass.

 Thumbing huge buckets of quarters finally: myself and all the other fools, trekking forests of slots in search for a loose machine, blissfully ignorant of probabilities and odds.